jambonz/node-client-ws/README.md

 - `server` {http.Server}  A pre-created Node.js HTTP/S server.
 - `port` {Number} Optional, the port to listen on.
 If not provided it is assumed the application will call `listen` on the server object
 - `logger` {pinoLogger} Optional, a [pino](https://www.npmjs.com/package/pino) to use for logging.
+- `externalWss` {Array} Optional, an array of external WebSocket servers that you want to attach to this HTTP server (see example above)

 This function returns a function `makeService` which the application can use to associate different services within the websocket server to different request URL paths.